zdravkov/kendo-docs/getting-started/web/window/overview.md

 If the URL does not contain s protocol, the assumption is that it is a local URL that will load a partial view (not a full page), so an iframe is not created.
 This behavior can be controlled explicitly via the widget configuration.

-> Loading full pages inside the Window without an iframe is incorrect.
-This will break the page HTML markup and will cause undesired side effects and Javascript errors.

-> Loading partial content inside an iframe is incorrect as well.
+> Loading HTML fragments (partial content) inside an iframe is incorrect.
+Iframe pages should include a DOCTYPE, `html`, `head` and `body` tags, just like a standard web page does.

 ### Accessing the `window` and `document` objects inside the `iframe`